Strategic Overview

 Dayton: A Welcoming Community

-Dayton is known as an immigrant friendly city for its policies and programs to support immigrant integration and welcome newcomers.
-In 2017, Dayton became the first Certified Welcoming city in the United States for these practices.
-The foreign-born population in Dayton has continued to increase over the past decade.
-As more immigrants and refugees call Dayton home, institutions must be flexible and adapt their services to meet changing needs.
+Dayton is known as an immigrant-friendly city for its policies and programs that support immigrant integration and welcome newcomers.
+In 2017, Dayton became the first Certified Welcoming city in the United States in recognition of these efforts.
+The foreign-born population in Dayton has continued to grow over the past decade.
+As more immigrants and refugees make Dayton their home, institutions must remain flexible and adapt their services to meet evolving needs.

 Healthcare Access Barriers

-Many immigrants and refugees who are choosing to call Dayton home are from countries where there is a high rate of various diseases and low prevalence of screening, health education and treatment.
-In addition to this vulnerability, immigrants are stressed by the complexity of the US healthcare system.
+Many immigrants and refugees who make Dayton their home come from countries with high rates of certain diseases and limited access to screening, health education, and treatment.
+In addition to this vulnerability, they often experience stress navigating the complexity of the U.S. healthcare system.

-While many of them may be eligible to receive federal assistance, they find challenges accessing it due to language and cultural barriers.
-For example, a study in Dayton in 2011 revealed that refugees had difficulty accessing their Medicaid benefits due to language barriers.
-Immigrants have reported in community health assessments that they are unable to understand medical information provided to them by medical staff.
+Although many are eligible for federal assistance, they face challenges accessing these services due to language and cultural barriers.
+For example, a 2011 study in Dayton found that refugees had difficulty accessing Medicaid benefits because of language barriers.
+Community health assessments have also reported that immigrants often struggle to understand medical information provided by healthcare professionals.

 Transportation & System Navigation

-Another barrier to healthcare for immigrants is transportation.
-Yet, many of the sub-Saharan African immigrants come to the US as refugees and receive Medicaid as a benefit.
-Despite Medicaid covering transportation costs for medical appointments, local healthcare providers report "no-shows" with this population, citing lack of transportation or miscommunication between the client and transportation companies.
+Another barrier to healthcare access for immigrants is transportation.
+Many Sub-Saharan African immigrants arrive in the United States as refugees and are eligible for Medicaid benefits.
+Although Medicaid covers transportation to medical appointments, local healthcare providers report high rates of missed appointments (“no-shows”) within this population, often citing transportation challenges or miscommunication between clients and transportation service providers.

 Our Comprehensive Solution

-These challenges remain despite the fact that other surveys and studies have been conducted and have provided informed recommendations regarding improving healthcare education and removing language and cultural barriers.
-While organizations, such as Welcome Dayton, Five Rivers Health Clinic, the Public Health Department, Catholic Social Services, and Montgomery County Job and Family Services have all worked to improve the lives and health of immigrants and refugees, gaps have continued to exist.
+These challenges persist despite multiple surveys and studies that have provided informed recommendations for improving healthcare education and addressing language and cultural barriers.
+While organizations such as Welcome Dayton, Five Rivers Health Clinics, the Public Health Department, Catholic Social Services, and Montgomery County Job and Family Services have worked to improve the health and well-being of immigrants and refugees, significant gaps remain.

-A specific focus on health care access for sub-Saharan African immigrants has not been sustained and Ebenezer Healthcare Access seeks to address the gaps that these organizations have not been able to address due to capacity, funding, and/or cultural and linguistic constraints.
-Ebenezer Healthcare Access plans to address four social determinants of health for sub-Saharan African immigrants: access to care, language, transportation, and health education.
+A sustained focus on healthcare access for Sub-Saharan African immigrants has been limited.
+Ebenezer Healthcare Access seeks to address gaps that these organizations have been unable to fully resolve due to constraints in capacity, funding, and cultural or linguistic accessibility.
+The organization aims to address four key social determinants of health for Sub-Saharan African immigrants: access to care, language, transportation, and health education.

 Health Education